lk-geimfari/awesomo/languages/TYPESCRIPT.md

 ![solid](https://assets.solidjs.com/banner?project=Library&type=core)

+[**Storybook**](https://github.com/storybookjs/storybook)  —  Storybook is a frontend workshop for building UI components and pages in isolation.
+Made for UI development, testing, and documentation.

 [**Stryker**](https://github.com/stryker-mutator/stryker)  —  A mutation testing framework for JavaScript.

 Stryker enables you to measure the quality of your unit tests by using a technique called mutation testing.
 Stryker will insert small bugs (mutations) into your code and check if your tests can detect the bugs.